-When I first started doing activism (in the summer of 2016) I was participating in activism & protests at ribfests, roadside zoos, & rodeos.
+When I first started doing activism (in 2016) I was participating in activism & protests at rib fests, roadside zoos, & rodeos.
 All occurred in a community I grew up in (or very close to).
-During this time we were always peaceful with our approach & outreach with others.
+During this time we were always peaceful with our approach & outreach to others.
 However, even though this community was supposed to be my home I still didn’t feel safe.
 People who disagreed & were in denial that there was an overt conflict happening to animals were unpredictable & often expressed violence.
 I have seen & heard physical & verbal threats to peaceful protesters who want to create a positive change & liberate animals.
 Since a handful of these people knew me & often stalked me online, I felt I needed protection.

 So, my self-defense was changing my name.
 So I made up the nickname LucyLooEllis (Lucy) on all my main online social media platforms.
 This made it slightly more difficult for a stalker/predator to harass me.
 It just put my mind at ease, and I felt safe enough to continue my activism.
 I had just started and was not ready to give up quite that easily.
 As the years went go on, I moved to a city where I found rapid growth & motivation to help make more progress in animal rights activism.